Bartvds/mocha-unfunk-reporter/README.md

 Unfunk-reporter is written in TypeScript and built using `grunt`.

-Use `grunt test` to rebuild and run tests, `grunt dev` to rebuild and show display failing tests, or check the `Gruntfile.js` for more.
+Use `grunt test` to rebuild and run tests, `grunt dev` to rebuild and display some failing tests, and check the `Gruntfile.js` for many more.

 ## Credit

 * Object diff from [objectDiff](https://github.com/NV/objectDiff.js) by Nikita Vasilyev
 * Color codes from [colors.js](https://github.com/marak/colors.js/) by Marak Squires & Alexis Sellier (cloudhead)
-* Has some bits and bobs from default reporters

 ## License